joelburget/joelburget.com/src/pages/now.md

 ### Work

-At [Monic](https://monic.co), working on the [Pact property checking system](http://blog.monic.co/introducing-the-pact-property-checker/)
+At Google, working on developer productivity.

 ### Traveling / Exploring

-Currently planning to travel to Thailand and South Africa.
+Currently planning to travel to South Africa.
 I'm also still getting to know my new city (Los Angeles).

 ### Fiction